spiral/docs/docs/en/start/commands.md

 ## Configure

 Your application includes one main command `configure`.
-This command will run the sequence of operations to ensure that application is properly installed, create needed directions and verify permissions to the resources.
+This command will run the sequence of operations to ensure that the application is properly installed, create needed directions and verify permissions to the resources.

 To run this command in verbose mode: